terilenard/dias-kuksa-firewall-doc/source/introduction.rst

 1. Introduction
 ===============

 In order to use the current manual, there are several requirements that must be meet, in terms of hardware and software.
+Similarly to `Getting Started with Kuksa <https://dias-kuksa-doc.readthedocs.io>`_ , a in-vehicle setup is needed, together with a cloud part.

 1.1 Requirements
 ----------------

-The current manual can be followed on one of the following options:
+For the in-vehicle setup one of the following options can be used:

 1. Raspberry Pi 3 Model B with Raspbian